IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 ### Full control over the HTTP response

-  The `--response-type` flag controls the target url of the web action to be proxy the API Gateway.
+  The `--response-type` flag controls the target url of the web action to be proxied by the API Gateway.
 Using `--response-type json` as above returns the full result of the action in JSON format and automatically sets the Content-Type header to `application/json` which enables you to easily get started.

   Once you get started you want to have full control over the http response properties like `statusCode`, `headers` and return different content types in the `body`.
 You can do this by using `--response-type http`, this will configure the target url of the web action with the `http` extension.